-Rich Dad Poor Dad by Robert Kiyosaki Book Summary & Commentary
+Rich Dad Poor Dad Summary: 9 Best Lessons from Robert Kiyosaki

 Rich Dad Poor Dad Quick Summary:Rich Dad Poor Dad is Robert Kiyosaki's story of growing up with a "Poor Dad" (his middle class biological father) and a "Rich Dad" (his best friend's father and a savvy entrepreneur).
 Kiyosaki learned rich people buy assets that make them money, rather than working for an income.

 1. Rich and poor people have very different ideas about money

 - What separates the rich and the poor?
 One part of it is that money or finance is rarely taught in school.
 Kids learn about money at home.
 This means kids often end up learning and repeating the same habits that kept their parents poor.
 A huge failure of our education system is that it does not teach basic financial literacy.

 - Robert Kiyosaki was lucky to grow up with two “dads.”
 They shared with him wildly different perspectives on money and life:

 - His “poor dad” was his biological father.
 Poor Dad was very well-educated, having graduated from top universities with a Ph.D.
 He had a stable middle-class job working for the government.
 Poor dad always told his son to get a respectable degree, then work his way up the corporate ladder.
 The most important things to him were job security with great benefits.